What the pilot actually buys

 Pilots are currently manual and selective.
 The goal is to learn from real communities without

-rushing a tenancy model that affects memory, privacy, voice, and server identity.
+rushing a tenancy model that affects memory, privacy, voice, cost, and server identity.

 1. Intake